victoriairis/irisroques/README.md

 ### Hi there | Olá pessoal | Salut | Hallo 👋

-- 🔭 I’m currently working on finishing my Bachelor in CS
+- 🔭 I’m a Computer Scientist, B.Sc, working towards my masters degree
-- 🌱 I’m currently learning Python for automation, IaC and Hybrid Cloud
+- 🌱 I’m currently learning IaC, Kubernetes and Hybrid Cloud
 - 👯 I’m looking to collaborate on opensource projects :D
 - 💬 Ask me about computer networking, cloud in general and Java
 - 📫 How to reach me: